microsoft/java-on-aca-with-ai/quarkus-micronaut/02-build-a-reactive-and-native-quarkus-microservice-using-postgresql/README.md

 ### Quarkus reactive code to get the data from the database

-The `city-service/src/main/java/com/example/City.java` is a reactive entity that represents a city in the database:
+The `city-service/src/main/java/com/example/City.java` is a Quarkus reactive Panache entity that represents the `city` table in the database:

 ```java
 package com.example;